 What makes Journey Home one of the best transitional living programs is that we understand that there is a conflict between these young women’s needs, like time to fully assimilate the new skills and lessons, and the pressing demands of society that is always pushing to go on and never stop.
 That’s why our main mission is to provide a transitional space that allows for peace and time to grow as well as giving residents the opportunity to develop socially useful skills.

-Searching for a good transitional living program from Nevada can be very disorienting, why should a girl that just ended treatment go through a transitional living program?
-Journey Home is intended for young women who need time and space to adjust to society again, after spending months away.
+Searching for a good transitional living program from Nevada can be very disorienting, why should a girl or child assigned female at birth that just ended treatment go through a transitional living program?
+Journey Home is intended for teens who need time and space to adjust to society again, after spending months away.

-Any girl from Nevada can participate in our transitional living program, and it is particularly suited for young women struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.
+Any girl or child assigned female at birth from Nevada can participate in our transitional living program, and it is particularly suited for teens struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.

 Teen Mental Health: Teen Mental health is a resource where you can find basic information about adolescent and mental health, all materials on the site meet scientific criteria to make sure it is rigorous and reliable.
 The site is teen friendly and makes it easy and fun to navigate for younger people.